African American men, women, and children who were auctioned as slaves on the Rutherford County Courthouse steps are remembered through a new marker.

 The Mission of the African American Heritage Society of Rutherford County is to discover, preserve, teach, share the heritage and history of African-Americans in Rutherford County, Tennessee.

-Saturday Market Newsletter May 18, 2024May 18 Market Newsletter, farmers market, fresh vegetables, fruits, home grown, community event, family fun
+Saturday Market Newsletter April 2025The market offers fresh vegetables, fruits, home grown, community event, music, balloon art, and family fun.

 8:00 AM CDT